LidiaRJ/calculator-app-practice/readme.md

 # Calculator App Practice

-This is a coding practice where I learn how to build a calculator app using HTML, CSS and Vanilla JavaScript
+This is a coding practice where I learn how to build a calculator app using HTML, CSS and Vanilla JavaScript.
+Original tutorial from Web Dev Simplified.

 ## Table of contents